Five ways to promote ethics in your organization

 5. Legal should not be the litmus test

-Let’s strive to give people something to believe in again!
+Let’s promote ethics in our organizations and strive to give people something to believe in again!